 Reach For The Wall, a non-profit formed by the following group of swim parents, seeks to be your go-to source for comprehensive coverage for local swimming in the DC metro area, including Potomac Valley Swimming, summer leagues, high school, masters swimming and open water.

-- Rich House, a native of Maryland, grew up swimming in the MCSL (Daleview), PVS (Curl-Burke) and in college at the University of Massachusetts, where he was a member of 4 consecutive New England Championship teams.
+- Rich House (Editor/Operations) a native of Maryland, grew up swimming in the MCSL (Daleview), PVS (Curl-Burke) and in college at the University of Massachusetts, where he was a member of 4 consecutive New England Championship teams.
 After college, he returned to the area to begin a coaching career, 5 short years later, he headed back to UMass to earn a MBA and serve as Assistant Coach for the Men’s team.
-Currently he’s a father of two, coaching the mini’s at All Star Aquatics and holding down a full time job in the IT industry.
+Currently he’s a father of two swimmers and holding down a full time job in the IT industry.

-- Heather Nixon has three swimmers in the water.
-Assuming the youngest grows gills over the summer on the pre-team in MCSL, he will join his 3 older siblings at RMSC during the winter season.
+- Heather Nixon (Data guru) has four swimmers in the water.
+All four swim during the summer at MCSL’s Manchester Farm, two swim Winter at RMSC and TIBU, and two are coaching at Joe Flaherty Dolphins (JFD).
 Heather’s love for swimming began at an early age in the highly competitive South Dakota Swim League and later in the Central Arkansas Swim League.
-Heather has worked her way up through the volunteer ranks – from timer to ribbon writer to the highly esteemed position of computer operator.
-A former GIS Analyst, she is now a full time swim mom, soccer mom, gymnastics mom and graduate student at the University of Maryland.
+Heather has worked her way up through the volunteer ranks – from timer to ribbon writer to the highly esteemed (shaded) position of computer operator.
+A GIS Analyst by day, she is also a full time swim and soccer mom.